keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 ## Access the appliance

 When the instance is successfully launched, you can find its public IP address in the instance details page.
-Use this IP address or the corresponding DNS name to access the instance over SSH to start the initialisation process.
+Use this IP address or the corresponding DNS name to access the instance over SSH to start the initialization process.

 ## Connect to the VM